 Bmycharity: This site supports over 440 charities.
 It is owned by the charity Help for Heroes, but is available to all charities to use.
 The charity will not take further donations after 31st December 2015.
 Since January 2015 it’s not taken donations for new charities.

-JustGiving: This site has 12,000 charities and charitable causes registered.
-There’s an iPhone app and you can donate by text.
+JustGiving: This site has over 25,000 charities and charitable causes registered.
+There’s an app that you can download via the AppStore or Google Play and you can donate by text.
 If you donate via text, the charity doesn’t pay a fee on donations, but they are only passed onto the charity monthly.
 If you donate via a JustGiving page, the charity pays £15 a month (plus VAT) for the page.
 The fee is up to 5% of the donation and the Gift Aid.